andreabenini/podmaster/forklift/README.md

 most of your time might be spent on the CLI for deleting/respawning/starting new instances for your favorite product.
 You can surely do it from a GUI or editor (vscode, eclipse, ...) but it might be messy if you're managing them remotely through SSH and all you have at your disposal is just your trusty text-only shell connection.

-That's the reason for this simple, quick, text-only curses based utility, no matter if containers are running on a remote machine, locally or if you prefer a specific Window Manager.
+That's the reason for this simple, quick, text-only utility, no matter if containers are running on a remote machine, locally or if you prefer a specific Window Manager.
-I expressly don't want to rely on X11/Wayland, infinite dependencies (or keep them to the bare minimum) and it has to be text-only and usable from a remote shell.
-This utility relies on: python and curses bindings (just plain curses, no extra widgets required).
+I expressly don't want to rely on X11/Wayland, infinite dependencies and it has to be text-only and usable in a remote shell.
+This utility is a pure python built, no extra deps at all.
 It is not a fully fledged solution but rather a small and quick tool for running boring tasks, you'll still use docker/podman of your choice but you don't want to be annoyed by usual and repetitive commands
     (`docker ps -a; docker kill <ID>; docker start <ID> <params, ...>`).
 That's what this utility is about.